Kubernetes

 Keep CRDs simple

-When creating custom resource definitions for an operator, stick to the basics and avoid unnecessary parameters.
+When creating custom resource definitions for an operator, focus on extending Kubernetes cleanly rather than recreating the complexity of its built-in resources, and avoid unnecessary parameters.
 This not only makes operators easier to write, but also reduces your risk of introducing changes that accidentally break something.

 Test your operators